TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 depending on the setting *db*n.
 When the LCD has dimmed or blanked a first keypress is ignored - it is used to restore the LCD to its selected brightness.

-The Touch LCD is used most conveniently when placed upright rather than flat, and using your thumb-tip to press the 5 option pads.
-Place two fingers on top of the LCD to stabilise it when using your thumb to press the keys.
+The Volume Up and Down keys [V+] and [V-], are on by the default on a first start.
+To display the first of another set of 20 options (Del  Bks  Tab aTb  Ins  Esc  PrS  aPr  Ret  Snp  Osk  Num  Cap  Scr  Cut  Cpy  Pst  Tsk  Run  wX), disable the volume key by pressing [Cfg] then the grey [Vol] to toggle the Volume keys on/off.
+(This setting is saved automatically.)
+Then optionally, press [Cfg] and [Var] to choose from the other 20 options for the Top Right hand key.

 Linked macros are not saved by default (but restoring saved linked-macro configuration is always on).
 To turn it on (and off) execute *lr* command via the KeyBrd on the Cfg Page.
 When on it slows the response when pressing the [Cfg] and [Sav] key - it may be acceptable to turn the links save off (*lr*) once links have been programmed.
 ```

 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.